CtrlK

 Heterocognitive distinction: Aitesis monitors the AI's own context sufficiency (heterocognitive — "do I have enough context to execute?"), while Syneidesis monitors the user's decision quality (metacognitive — "has the user considered all angles?").
 The operational test: if the information gap would be filled by the user providing context, it's Aitesis; if it would be filled by the user reconsidering their decision, it's Syneidesis.

-Factual vs evaluative: Aitesis uncertainties are factual — they have objectively correct answers discoverable from the environment (configs, versions, schemas).
+Factual vs evaluative: Aitesis uncertainties span multiple dimensions — factual (objectively correct answers discoverable from the environment), coherence (consistency among collected facts), and relevance (whether collected facts are relevant to the execution goal).
 Syneidesis gaps are evaluative — they require judgment about trade-offs and consequences.
-This is why Phase 1 context collection exists: factual uncertainties may be partially resolved or enriched from the codebase.
+Phase 1 context collection exists because factual uncertainties may be partially resolved or enriched from the codebase.
+Coherence and relevance dimensions are detected but routed to downstream protocols.
 Evaluative gaps cannot be self-resolved.

 Mode Activation